 Facilitator: Tom Kubasik, LCPC

 To register, please submit your name and email below.
 You will be invoiced via Square after submitting your registration.
-Payment is due no later than 2 weeks prior to the workshop.
 We look forward to seeing you!